-A similar function is performed by clitic pronouns, as can be inferred from examples (6) and (7) [e.g., in (6), me porti fuori '(you) take me out,' and in The same of the same of the (7), c'ha prestato '(he) lent us']. and a sample
+A similar function is performed by clitic pronouns, as can be inferred from examples (6) and (7) [e.g., in (6), me porti fuori '(you) take me out,' and in (7), c'ha prestato '(he) lent us'].

 STATISTICAL EVIDENCE FOR A SIMILAR INFORMATIONAL ENVIRONMENT OF SUBJECT-VERB AGREEMENT AND CLITIC PRONOUNS.